 GeneCards Summary for FLT1 Gene

-FLT1 (Fms-Related Tyrosine Kinase 1) is a Protein Coding gene.
-Diseases associated with FLT1 include eclampsia and pre-eclampsia.
-Among its related pathways are PI3K-Akt signaling pathway and RhoGDI Pathway.
-GO annotations related to this gene include identical protein binding and growth factor binding.
-An important paralog of this gene is FGFR3.
+FLT1 (Fms Related Receptor Tyrosine Kinase 1) is a Protein Coding gene.
+Diseases associated with FLT1 include Pre-Eclampsia and Corneal Neovascularization.
+Among its related pathways are Rheumatoid arthritis and Nanog in Mammalian ESC Pluripotency.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
+An important paralog of this gene is KDR.

 Vascular endothelial growth factor is a signaling protein involved in the regulation of angiogenesis and vasculogenesis.
-VEGF binds to and activates a receptor tyrosine kinase, VEGFR.
-Three VEGFR isoforms have been identified in humans; VEGFR-1 (Flt-1), VEGFR-2 (KDR/Flk-1) and VEGFR-3 (Flt-4).
-VEGFR-2 mediates the majority of cellular responses to VEGF.
-VEGFR-1 is thought to modulate VEGFR-2 signaling or to act as a dummy/decoy receptor to sequester VEGF away from VEGFR-2.
+VEGF binds to and activates a receptor tyrosine kinase, VEGFR, through transphosphorylation.
+Three VEGFR isoforms have been identified in humans.